Cherchies Blog

 Cooking Tip: How To Make Sauerkraut in Mason Jars

 Are you ever curious about how things are made?
-Take sauerkraut for example, cabbage, salt, maybe some spices, a closed container, a little patience and within a few days, the cabbage has transformed into sauerkraut, which in German translates to "sour vegetables."
-Before we became a society of modern conveniences and processed foods; and before the television, the internet, and social media, our ancestors made everything from scratch with fresh ingredients.
+Take sauerkraut, for example, with cabbage, salt, maybe some spices, a closed container, and a little patience, and within a few days, the cabbage has transformed into sauerkraut, which in German translates to "sour vegetables."
+Before we became a society of modern conveniences and processed foods, and before the television, the internet, and social media, our ancestors made everything from scratch with fresh ingredients.

 Making recipes from scratch is super satisfying because you can control the ingredients that go into your recipe, and you can save money in the process.
 Sauerkraut is one of those foods I would never think to make from scratch, as the idea always sounded daunting and tedious, but that was until a recent conversation I had with my mom.
 We were talking about pork chops and sauerkraut, and Mom interjected, "Your Great Grandmother used to make her sauerkraut from scratch."
 Hmmm, game changer!